 - Pull on the wealth of available subject matter experts.

 Leaving this task to a safety manager is cruel.
-The safety manager must be communicating the necessity that operational managers are required for this Phase 3 requirement.
+The safety manager must communicate the necessity that operational managers require for this Phase 3 requirement.
 We cannot expect department heads to be omniscient and know that this activity is required.
 It is the responsibility of the safety manager to train department heads regarding this requirement.
 Your hazard identification and risk management depend on it!

 Related Aviation Hazard Identification Articles